 OBJECTIVE 1 Produce improved and updated land cover and land cover change maps and data sets.
-Activity 1, budget year Produce continental 2015 land cover and 2010-2015 land cover change maps at 30 m resolution 1 and year 2 Budget Year 1: \$15,000, Budget Year 2: \$15,000 Output(s) Land cover map of North America using Landsat 2015 data at 30 m resolution, with 19 land cover classes Land Cover change map (2010-2015) using Landsat data at 30 m resolution Expected results, performance measures The 30 m 2015 land cover and 2010-2015 land cover change maps are published and easily accessible online Baseline (current status), if known A Land Cover 2010 product at 30 m resolution was previously published by the NALCMS group in 2017 Target (by Dec.
+Activity 1, budget year Produce continental 2015 land cover and 2010-2015 land cover change maps at 30 m resolution 1 and year 2 Budget Year 1: \$15,000, Budget Year 2: \$15,000 Output(s) - Land cover map of North America using Landsat 2015 data at 30 m resolution, with 19 land cover classes - Land Cover change map (2010-2015) using Landsat data at 30 m resolution Expected results, The 30 m 2015 land cover and 2010-2015 land cover change maps are published and easily accessible performance measures online Baseline (current status), if known A Land Cover 2010 product at 30 m resolution was previously published by the NALCMS group in 2017 Target (by Dec.
 2020) The 30 m 2015 land cover and 2010-2015 land cover change maps are accessed by the NALCMS audience and are referenced in scientific publications.
 Activity 2, budget year 1 and year 2 Strengthen and facilitate collaboration among partner agencies on an ongoing basis, to produce harmonized North American data for decision-makers and researchers.
 Budget Year 1: C\$20,000, Budget Year 2: C\$10,000

-Output(c) Presentations at relevant events to promote NALCMS products Output(s) Face-to-face meeting of the project Steering Committee Expected results, - Expanded user base and knowledge of the NALCMS group and its products, measured by number of performance measures events at which the NALCMS products are promoted • All partner agencies participate in conference calls and face-to-face meetings.
-Baseline (current - One event per year status) if known - Conference calls as needed and one face-to-face meeting with trilateral participation every two years (at least one agency per country) - One event per year Target (by Dec.
-2020) - Conference calls as needed and one face-to-face meeting with trilateral participation every two years (at least one agency per country) OBJECTIVE 2 Produce and update thematic map layers to show environmental information at the continental scale, including information stemming from CEC projects.
+Output(s) - Presentations at relevant events to promote NALCMS products - Face-to-face meeting of the project Steering Committee Expected results, - Expanded user base and knowledge of the NALCMS group and its products, measured by number of performance measures events at which the NALCMS products are promoted performance measures - All partner agencies participate in conference calls and face-to-face meetings.
+Baseline (a. anad - One event per year Baseline (current - Conference calls as needed and one face-to-face meeting with trilateral participation every two years status), if known (at least one agency per country) - One event per year Target (by Dec.
+2020) - Conference calls as needed and one face-to-face meeting with trilateral participation every two years (at least one agency per country) Produce and undate thematic man layers to show environmental information at the continental so OBJECTIVE 2 including information stemming from CEC projects.
 Activity 3, budget year Update or complete map layers and geospatial datasets and integrate them into the Atlas.
-Budget Year 1 and year 2 1: C\$15,000, Budget Year 2: C\$25,000 - New/updated thematic maps, datasets and interactive mapping tools to support CEC projects and Output(s) activities and stakeholder feedback Output(s) - Updates of existing datasets, such as protected areas in North America - Ensured maintenance of geospatial data, map layers and metadata on the CEC website Expected results, Map products are completed and made available online performance measures Baseline (current To date 56 man layers have been made available on the CEC Atlas webpage status), if known Target (by Dec.
-2020) All map products are up-to-date, available and easily accessible online Activity 4, budget vear Update the Atlas viewer tool to enhance user interaction with Atlas datasets directly within the online 1 and year 2 platform.
-Budget: Year 1: C\$25,000, Year 2: C\$25,000 Output(s) A new interactive Atlas viewer with enhanced features is available on the CEC website
+Budget Year 1 and year 2 1: C\$15,000, Budget Year 2: C\$25,000 - New/updated thematic maps, datasets and interactive mapping tools to support CEC projects and Output(s) activities and stakeholder feedback Output(s) - Updates of existing datasets, such as protected areas in North America - Ensured maintenance of geospatial data, map layers and metadata on the CEC website Expected results, Man products are completed and made available online performance measures Map products are completed and made available online Baseline (current To date E6 man layers have been made available on the CEC Atlas webnage status), if known To date, 56 map layers have been made available on the CEC Atlas webpage Target (by Dec.
+2020) All map products are up-to-date, available and easily accessible online raiget (by Dec.
+2020) All map products are up-to-date, available and easily accessible offiline Activity 4, budget year t year Update the Atlas viewer tool to enhance user interaction with Atlas datasets directly within the online 1 and year 2 platform.
+Budget: Year 1: C\$25,000, Year 2: C\$25,000 Output(s) A new interactive Atlas viewer with enhanced features is available on the CEC website 1